harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

       grid
-        -- First move everything down, covering the removed line & M.mapKeys (\(x, y) -> if y <= i then (x, y + 1) else (x, y)) -- We might have removed the bottom line; if so, get rid of anything under the grid & M.filterWithKey (\(_, y) _ -> y < height)
+        -- First move everything down, covering the removed line & M.mapKeys (\(x, y) -> if y <= i then (x, y + 1) else (x, y)) -- We might have removed the bottom line.
+        -- If so, get rid of anything under the grid
+        & M.filterWithKey (\(_, y) _ -> y < height)
         -- Now, we need to fill in the top line with empty space & M.union (unGrid $ mkEmptyGrid width 1)